David Lawson

 Experience & Expertise

-David has appeared in numerous reported cases and has a busy practice in a wide range of courts and tribunals.
-In addition to hearings he advises on access to services and the organisation and regulation of provision.
+David has appeared in many reported cases in in a wide range of courts and tribunals.
+In addition to advocacy he advises on access to services and the organisation and regulation of provision.
 David is instructed by the major firms and public bodies in his field and consistently recognised in legal directories as a leading junior.

 • David has appeared in many key education law cases at all levels.
-He has experience in all aspects of education law from nursery provision to post-graduate and individual rights to national policy.
+He has experience in all aspects of education law, from nursery provision to post-graduate, and individual rights to national policy, and has experience in a range of claims including special educational needs, disability, and university issues such as academic and disciplinary matters.
 He is widely acknowledged as a leading practitioner in the field.

 • David has a thriving healthcare practice and writes extensively about access to healthcare, including the chapter on access to healthcare in Medical Treatment Decisions and the Law.
 Recent instructions include judicial reviews about which CCG is responsible for treatment, about access to treatment (continuing care and medication) and about closure of services.